kvn-31/twn_devops-bootcamp/notes/12_iac_terraform.md

 - not open source anymore, open source alternative is f.e. openTofu
 - provisioning infrastructure (<-- terraform) and deploying applications are two separated tasks, might be done by different teams
+- it covers the part of creating and managing infrastructure (initial setup, manage infrastructure, initial application setup), but it does NOT/is not made to manage the actual application (running an update etc) -> might be a job for Ansible

 ## Installation